PecanProject/bety/Creating-maps-from-model-output.md

 1. display your data (must choose WGS1984 projection)
 1. Upload a mask file (us or world maps)
 1. select interpolation from spatial analyst tool from arc tool box (IDW method has been chosen for the past.
 Take the csv feature file as input)
-1. Select extraction from spatial analyst tool from arc tool box (exctract by a mask has been chosen for the past.
+1. Select extraction from spatial analyst tool from arc tool box (extract by a mask has been chosen for the past.
 Take the interpolated file as input)
 1. save the map as a arcmap

 ** Make sure you sign in arcgis from your arcmap**